 - The Career Centre’s shadowing Program—job shadow someone working in a career area for up to a week.
 For more details, visit Career Learning Network upon signing in go to the Resources tab and then to Programs to UTM Career Exploration.

 - External organizations devoted to mentorship and networking such as 10,000 Coffees.
-This database is easily located in the Career Learning Network upon signing in, under the ‘Resources’ tab and can also be found at https://alumni.utoronto.ca/benefits-and-travel/career-development/ten-thousand-coffees
+This database is easily located in the Career Learning Network upon signing in, under the ‘Resources’ tab.

-- LinkedIn Alumni Tool – you can access over 300,000 University of Toronto Alumni by reviewing University of Toronto school page and select alumni
+- LinkedIn Alumni Tool – you can access over 300,000 University of Toronto Alumni by reviewing the University of Toronto school page and selecting 'alumni'.

 7. Arranging The Interview

-When reaching out to calling your contact, explain that you are preparing to make some career decisions by researching potential occupations.
-Remember, although this is not an employment interview, you will leave an impression by being courteous, prepared and informed.
+When reaching out to call your contact, explain that you are preparing to make some career decisions by researching potential occupations.
+Remember, although this is not an employment interview, you will leave an impression by being courteous, prepared, and informed.
 This person may pass your name along to a colleague who is in a position to hire in the future.

 8. What To Do If You Are Nervous